codefresh-io/cap-docs.codefresh.io/_docs/integrations/jira.md

 Codefresh has native integration for Atlassian Jira.
 This allows Codefresh to monitor a feature all the way from the ticket creation phase, up to when it is implemented and deployed to an environment.

-Adding a Jira integration allows you to reference the integration in your pipelines (Codefresh or external), by the name of the integration account, instead of adding explicit credentials.
-See [Image enrichment with integrations]({{site.baseurl}}/docs/integrations/image-enrichment-overview/).

 ### Prerequisites